Medication Summary

 Because of cost, ERIG and HRIG are not readily available throughout much of the developing world, areas in which rabies is more common than in the United States.
 If HRIG is available only after more than a week after vaccination has started, then it is probably unnecessary, because an active antibody response has already begun.

 HRIG has been licensed since 1975, and unlike its predecessor, ERIG, it is not associated with significant adverse reactions, anaphylaxis, or serum sickness.
 Purified ERIG is still used in some developing nations because of cost or availability and is associated with an adverse effect rate of 0.8-6%, which usually involves minor reactions.
 HRIG is not associated with transmission of viral hepatitis or HIV.
 Experimentally, infiltration of HRIG at the site of exposure is more protective than IM administration.
-The current recommendation is that the entire dose be infiltrated, if possible, in and around the site, with any remaining solution administered IM in the gluteus.
+The current recommendation is that the entire dose be infiltrated, if possible, in and around the site, with any remaining solution administered IM at a site distant from vaccine administration.

 Heat-treated and cold alcohol–fractionated immunoglobulin is derived from pooled human plasma from individuals immunized with human diploid cell rabies vaccine.